shridharkr/circuit-oneops/components/cookbooks/solrcloud/doc/index.md

     * replicationFactor - Give the replcationFactor
     * maxShardsPerNode - Give the max shards per node
     * configname - Give the config name which is uploaded to zookeeper.
-* addreplica - Adds the selected node as a replica to the given shard of a collection.
-The pack ADDREPLICA action makes sure that the node hosts single copy of the particular shard of a collection.
+* addreplica - Adds the selected node as a replica to the given shard of a collection.The ADDREPLICA action in the pack allows to host a replica of one copy for the given shard and collection.
   * Parameters:
     * collectionname - Collection name
     * shardname - shard name